Ingensi/docker-play-framework/README.md

 # play-framework

-Docker image which provides a typesafe activator 1.2.10, designed to launch play applications (v2.3+).
+Docker image which provides the play framework 2.2.0.

 ## Run your app